rob4abcba/resume/README.md

 ## Projects
 ### [Data Structures & Algorithms](https://github.com/awkonecki/CodingProjects)
-- practice of foundamental data structures and understanding
+- the practice of fundamental data structures and understanding
-- practice of coding questions
+- the practice of coding questions
-- practice of Java / C++ language specifics
+- the practice of Java / C++ language specifics

 ### [Popular Movies](https://github.com/awkonecki/popular-movies-stage2)
 - Android Application developed in Java
-- Queries web service API Endpoint to obtain list of movies for both popular and top rated to present to the user.
+- Queries web service API Endpoint to obtain a list of movies for both popular and top rated to present to the user.
-- User can select individual movies by their movie poster to see movie specific details.
+- A user can select individual movies by their movie poster to see movie specific details.
 - Implemented persistent storage, user interface callbacks, threading resources.

 ## Experience